 In 1983, concerned local citizens who realized the importance of this land partnered with The Nature Conservancy which purchased it for protection.
 Ten years later, The Nature Conservancy transferred the preserve title to a local conservation organization, the Four Creeks Land Trust, which later merged with two other land trusts to form Sequoia Riverlands Trust.
 SRT manages Kaweah Oaks Preserve for research, livestock grazing, environmental education and public enjoyment.

 If you'd like to visit KOP...

 Kaweah Oaks Preserve (KOP) is open to the public year round, sunrise to sunset.
-The Sycamore Trail has a digital trail along its path with QR codes (flat black squares on grape posts) that can be read by a smart phone.
 This gives visitors added information about the plants and the animals that live here.

 Dogs are welcome on a leash and owners must pick up and take away waste.

 Please call our office at (559) 738-0211 if you have any questions.

 Kaweah Oaks Preserve amenities include parking, picnic tables, trail guides and restrooms.

 Sequoia Riverlands Trust is a nonprofit organization that owns and manages six nature preserves including Kaweah Oaks Preserve.
 It is our mission to keep these beautiful places open for the public.
 There is no fee to visit our preserves, but we do ask that you donate to help us keep these spaces for generations to come.

 Donations can be left in the on-site donation box.